mandyxuu/motorkhana/README.md

 Leveraged the shared 'Driver's Run Details' functionality for both the 'List of Drivers' and 'Driver's Run Details' views by utilizing the same app.route('/listdrivers/filter').
 In this design, gathered arguments from the 'List of Drivers' page (listdriver.html) using GET requests and employed form data from the 'Driver's Run Details' page (dropdriverlist.html) through POST requests and form submissions.
 Additionally, the driver pulldown on the 'Driver's Run Details' page is linked to app.route('/listdrivers/filter'), while driver details on the 'List of Drivers' page are accessed via app.route("/listdrivers").
 This decision promotes code reuse, enhances readability, and maintains a coherent webpage structure.

-GET requests are ideal for safe and idempotent operations, primarily data retrieval, without causing side effects on the server.
-Fetching the list of drivers is a read-only operation that doesn't modify the server's state.
+GET requests are Fetching the list of drivers is a read-only operation that doesn't modify the server's state.

-GET requests can be cached, improving performance by reducing the need to repeatedly fetch the same data, which is valuable for a frequently accessed list of drivers.
+GET requests can be cached, improving performance by reducing the need to repeatedly fetch the same data, which is valuable to access list of drivers.

-POST requests are commonly used for operations that involve submitting data or actions that may have side effects on the server.
+POST requests are commonly used for operations that involve submitting data or actions.
 When a user selects a driver and submits the form, it triggers an action to fetch the run details for that specific driver.POST requests are well-suited for sending data to the server.
 It's necessary to submit the selected driver's ID to retrieve specific driver information.
 POST requests keep sensitive data within the request body, enhancing security by preventing data exposure in URLs.

 ##### editrun route